nautilus-cyberneering/chinese-ideographs/CONTRIBUTING.md

 Documentation should use MarkDown (.md) format.
 It must be written at least in English, but additional localized versions are also possible.

-## Issues, commits and Pull Requests
+## Issues, Commits and Pull Requests

 Each pull request for new commits must be related to a particular issue, and will be reviewed by the community before being merged or rebased to the codebase.

+### Branches

+Every issue should have its branch following this format: "issue-##-short-description-using-kebab-case"

 ### Commit messages